-The code has also been parallelised for the evaluation of the energy and first derivatives using MPI, based upon a replicated data paradigm.
-When performing calculations on sufficiently large systems that require the use of parallel computers, then the most appropriate types of calculation are usually either conjugate gradient optimisation or molecular dynamics.
-Hence, the absence of second derivatives is less critical.
-However, a distributed data algorithm for the second derivatives using Scalapack for matrix diagonalisation/inversion would be feasible and may be implemented in the future.
-Because GULP is currently targetted primarily at crystalline systems, where unit cells are typically small, the distribution of parallel work does not use a spatial decomposition.
-Instead the Brode-Ahlrichs algorithm [138] is used for the pairwise loops in real space in order to try to ensure load balancing over the processors.
+The code has also been parallelised for the evaluation of the energy, first and second derivatives using MPI.
+For the energy and first derivatives this is based upon a replicated data paradigm, whereas the second derivative matrices are handled using distributed memory as these ultimately dominant the memory usage.
+Because GULP is currently targeted primarily at crystalline systems, where unit cells are typically small, the distribution of parallel work typically uses the Brode-Ahlrichs algorithm [138] for the pairwise loops in real space in order to try to ensure load balancing over the processors.
 A similar approach is used for the four-body potentials based on the first two atoms of the sequence of four.
 In the case of three-body potentials, the work is divided by a straight distribution of pivot atoms over the nodes.
+Alternatively, for large systems, a domain decomposition can be used to distribute work (see the spatial keyword).
 Parallelisation in reciprocal space is achieved by an equal division of reciprocal lattice vectors over nodes.
 Given that the number of operations per k-vector is equal, this should guarantee load balancing as long as the number of reciprocal lattice vectors is large compared with the number of processors (which is almost always the case).